Hackers News Hackers News

 Authorizing ChatGPT Codex Connector on the GitHub application( source : beyondtrust)

-This backend access allowed them to extract the GitHub access tokens hidden deep within the container task logs.
-The attack could also be automated to compromise multiple users without ever interacting with the Codex interface.
+Using these compromised local tokens, an attacker could authenticate against the backend API and retrieve the user’s complete task history.
+This backend access provided a pathway to extract GitHub access tokens embedded within the container task logs.
+The attack could also be automated, enabling the compromise of multiple users without direct interaction with the Codex interface.

 Codex authentication tokens stored in auth.json(source :beyondtrust)